evanspa/GasJot-ios/README.md

 [![Build Status](https://travis-ci.org/evanspa/PEFuelPurchase-App.svg)](https://travis-ci.org/evanspa/PEFuelPurchase-App)

-PEFuelPurchase-App is an iOS application for collecting fuel purchase data.
-Its primary purpose is to serve as a reference application for leveraging the PE* suite of libraries.
+Gas Jot is an iOS application for collecting gas purchase and other data about your vehicle.
+It's a fun application to use to track your gas purchase and utilization history.
+It's serves as the unofficial reference application for leveraging the PE* suite of libraries.

 The PE* library suite is a set of iOS libraries to aid in the development of applications.